 The Learning Success Center (LSC) seeks to prepare students for satisfactory achievement in either academic or technical courses.
 The programs and resources of the LSC are designed to aid students in developing academic and study skills that empower students with confidence in their ability to learn successfully.

 The LSC offers the following assistance:

 - Free, walk-in peer tutoring

 - Individualized study skills advising

 - Academic skills workshops

 - Student support programs

-- Computer and printer access

 Counseling Services